 Use action verbs and quantifiable results to explain how you excelled in the position.
-Instead of just writing you oversaw project management, you should specify the role and then mention steps you took, and the results you achieved.
+Instead of just writing you oversaw project management, you should specify the role and then mention the steps you took, and the results you achieved.
 Mentioning facts like growth in sales revenue or money saved is going to make an excellent impression as it will tell the recruiters that you made a difference.

 Add soft skills

 Interpersonal skills are vital for a successful career.
 Mentioning skills is crucial as they let the recruiters know that you have what they are looking for.
 Highlighting things like creativity, time management, problem-solving, verbal communication and effective writing are prized skills.

 The resume and cover letter must be well-written.
 Make sure both are properly organized and without any spelling mistakes.
 Tailoring them to the role you are applying for is the key to getting an interview call.
 Frame the work accomplishments and history to highlight abilities like leadership, collaboration, and adaptability.
 You can ask your colleagues to write recommendations that mention your soft skills.

 Emphasize tech skills

 Technology is part of everything nowadays so it is necessary to highlight your technical skills in the resume.
 The skills tell the recruiters that a candidate is suitable for administrative or any other role that requires tech knowledge.
 You can add the level of proficiency for each tech-related skill.
 If you have any certifications, then it is smart to mention them in the resume.